stackrox/stackrox/README.md

 ```
 When deploying stackrox-secured-cluster-services on a different cluster than the one where stackrox-central-services are deployed, you will also need to specify the endpoint (address and port number) of Central via `--set centralEndpoint=<endpoint_of_central_service>` command-line argument.

 When deploying StackRox on a small node, you can install with additional options.
 This should reduce stackrox-secured-cluster-services resource requirements.
-Please keep in mind that these reduced resource settings are not recommended for a production setup.
+Keep in mind that these reduced resource settings are not recommended for a production setup.
 ```sh
 helm install -n stackrox stackrox-secured-cluster-services stackrox/stackrox-secured-cluster-services \
   -f stackrox-init-bundle.yaml \